uberska/dough/README.md

 ## What Does It Do?

-Get a handle on your personal finances.
+dough helps you get a handle on your personal finances.

 ## Config File